StefanMathis/gridded_data/README.md

 # Concept

-The [`GriddedData`] struct defines a n-dimensional grid via the corresponding number of axes.
+The [`GriddedData`] struct defines a n-dimensional grid via a corresponding number of axes.
 Each axis is defined as a vector of "nodes".
 For example, this axis has the three nodes 1, 2 and 5: `ax = [1, 2, 5]`.
 An axis vector must be strictly monotonically increasing (each node must be smaller than its successor).

 One or more axis define a grid.
 As an example, the three axes `x = [1, 2, 5]`; `y = [0, 1]`; `z = [-1, 3]` result in a 3-dimensional cube with 12 [vertices](https://en.wikipedia.org/wiki/Vertex_(geometry)).
 The grid vertices are created via the Cartesian product of the axes: